pyo-org/pyo-bela/README.md

 -------------------------------------------------------

 Flash the Bela image on your SD card
-SSH into your board with:
-ssh root@bela.local (or root@192.168.6.2 or 192.168.7.2, depending on your host computer system)

-If your board has an internet connection, clone the Pyo-bela repository straight on your Bela board, otherwise clone it in your computer first, with:
+If your board has an internet connection, clone the Pyo-bela repository straight on your Bela board, otherwise clone it in your computer first.
+If you do this straight on the Bela, you can either SSH to the board with:

+    ssh root@bela.local

+or you can just type all these commands in the command entry at the bottom part of the window.
+Clone the pyo-bela repository with:

     git clone https://github.com/alexdrymonitis/pyo-bela.git